Improving JavaScript Delivery in Magento 2

 Baler then follows each entry points' dependencies recursively, building up a directed graph of all dependencies that can be statically analyzed.
 The graph is then flattened, sorted, and minified into a single bundle.

-Finally, Baler creates a new version of requirejs-config.js for a theme, with instructions that tell the RequireJS runtime to not fetch already-bundled modules 1 by 1.
+for a theme, with instructions that tell the RequireJS runtime to not fetch already-bundled modules 1 by 1.
 This is the trick that allows the core bundle to be loaded asynchronously, with no risks of race conditions for existing stores.

 Dynamic Dependencies

-Baler parses and analyzes all .phtml templates in a store, and extracts as much information as possible about inline dependencies for JavaScript modules and widgets.
+templates in a store, and extracts as much information as possible about inline dependencies for JavaScript modules and widgets.
 It then generates a mapping of template files to dependencies, and writes a JSON manifest to disk.

 Not enough information is available during this stage to determine which templates are used together, so bundling of modules here is at high risk of shipping dead or duplicate code.

-Instead, Baler takes advantage of HTTP/2 multiplexing and delivers these modules individually.
-The trick here is that a package (Magento_Baler) can inject preload tags into the head, effectively flattening the graph and eliminating the waterfall effect.
+, effectively flattening the graph and eliminating the waterfall effect.
 This means you ship a few more bytes due to loss in compression (larger blobs of text compress better), but you make up those bytes by not shipping any modules not used on the current page.

 The (automated) process works roughly like this:

-1. Request comes in to Magento store
+- Request comes in to Magento store

-2. Magento's layout rules run, yielding a final layout
+- Magento's layout rules run, yielding a final layout

-3. A list is collected of all .phtml files in the layout that will be rendered to the client
+files in the layout that will be rendered to the client - Using the manifest generated by

-5. Add preload tags to the head of the document, to give the browser an early signal for all modules in the graph.
+of the document, to give the browser an early signal for all modules in the graph.
 Modules already in the core bundle are excluded

 State of Baler

 The "Core Bundle" functionality is already fully implemented in Baler.
-This means that it's already capable of delivering scripts used on all pages of a store asynchronously in the head.
+This means that it's already capable of delivering scripts used on all pages of a store asynchronously in the head

 Until the "Dynamic Dependencies" work has been completed, dynamic dependencies will continue to load in with the waterfall effect.
 However, this shouldn't stop you from giving it a shot today.
 All testing done so far shows improvements on most metrics compared to built-in bundling or no bundling.